Motive API: Function Reference

 TT_LoadRigidBodies, TT_LoadRigidBodiesW

-Imports TRA files and loads Rigid Body assets from it.
+Imports the profile file (.motive) and loads Rigid Body assets from it.

 Description

-• This function imports and loads Rigid Body assets from a saved TRA file.
+• This function imports and loads Rigid Body assets from a saved profile file.

-• TRA files contain exported Rigid Body asset definitions from Motive.
+• Profile files (.motive) contain exported Rigid Body asset definitions from Motive.

-• Returns an NPRESULT integer value.
-It returns NPRESULT_SUCCESS when the file is successfully loaded.
+• Returns an eMotiveAPIResult integer value.
+It returns kApiResult_Success when the file is successfully loaded.

 Function Input